-It was going to take us two weeks to get to the safe house on Dezner and I was determined to apologize to Kiko before we get there.
+It was going to take us two weeks to get to the safe house on Dezner and I was determined to apologize to Kiko before we got there.

-I didn’t have to wait long, the next day I was running in the training room when she asked if she could talk to me.
-I was elated when she spoke to me.
+I didn't have to wait long, the next day I was running in the training room when she asked if she could talk to me.
+I was elated when she came to speak to me.

 "I'm sorry about my behavior these past few days..." she started.